ShreyankKasable/Vehicle-Insurance-Prediction/README.md

 ### ✅ Step 2: Package Management

 * Define local package structure using `setup.py` and `pyproject.toml`.
-* 📄 See `crashcourse.txt` to understand these files.

 ### ✅ Step 3: Create and Activate Virtual Environment